faidrn/youtube-clone/README.md

-# youtube-clone
+# youtube clone
-youtube clone is done with the goal improve the skills in web development
+This clone of youtube is just an academic exercise to improve skills in HTML, CSS and JavaScript and learning new things about them.